START-Hack/UNCCD_STARTHACK24/README.md

-# <p align="center"> A Land of Opportunities:Tackling Wildfire Land Degradation in Brazil with the G20 Global Land Initiative - United Nations Convention to Combat Desertification </p>
+# <p align="center"> A Land of Opportunities:Tackling Wildfire Land Degradation in Brazil with the G20 Global Land Initiative - United Nations Convention to Combat Desertification and the Universitat Politecnica de Catalunya </p>

 ## <p align="center"> Case Introduction: </p>